Beaver River (Oklahoma): Flow

 The Beaver does occasionally still flow some distance.
 It was reported on April 18, 2016, that the river was flowing near Guymon for the first time in decades following two days of intense rains that caused Texas County to be declared a disaster area.
+In June 2024, the Guymon area received 7.61 inches of rain in one night which left the Beaver River with fast-moving water.

 Tributaries

 Some of the major tributaries of Beaver River are (from west to east):